Roslund/OldExams/README.md

 # OldExams
-A Collection of old exams from courses at Mälardalen University

-### Introduction
-To aid students preparing themself for exams this repository provides a collection of old exams from Mälardalen university.
-This repository is mainly aimed at Computer Sience related courses, but old exams from all courses at MDH is welcome.
+To aid students preparing themselves for exams this repository provides a collection of old exams from Mälardalen University.
+This repository is mainly aimed at Computer Science related courses, but old exams from all courses at MDH is welcome.

 ### Contributing
+Contributions are welcome and encouraged, just open a pull request.
-The old exams are courses orginised into folders per course, course folders are named `CourseCode - Full Name of Course`.
+Curse folders should be named `CourseCode - Full Name of Course`.
 If the course is given in English the full name should be in English.
 Exams should be named `CourseCode yyyy-MM-DD Exam[-Answers|-Solutions]` and preferably be in PDF format.